Criminal Background Checks for Employment

 Under the FCRA, the reporting period for criminal convictions is seven years from the date of conviction, or release from prison.
 Records older than seven years are not reportable.
 Records that fall within the last seven years are reportable.
 For example, an employer is looking to fill a position in August 2017.
-If an applicant was convicted of Robbery in 1993, this record would not be reportable because it older than seven years and thus is outside the reporting period.
-However, if the applicant was convicted in 2015, this would fall within the reportable period and the record would be reported to the employer who requested the search.
+If an applicant was convicted of Robbery in 1993, this record would be outside of the reporting period because it is older than seven years.
+If the applicant was convicted in 2015, however, this would fall within the reportable period and the record would be reported to the employer who requested the search.

-An index search is a jurisdiction-specific database search which can be used to quickly find all records associated with a name and date of birth.
-However, index searches generally provide access to less information about the case – for example, an index search may provide the case number, charges, disposition date for a criminal record, but often does not provide sentencing information, such as when the convict’s probation ended, which is usually valuable information when making an employment decision.
+An index search is a jurisdiction-specific database search, which can be used to quickly find all records associated with a name and date of birth.
+Index searches, however, tend to provide access to less information about the case – for example, an index search may provide the case number, charges, and disposition date for a criminal record.
+It oftentimes will not provide sentencing information, such as when the convict’s probation ended, which is generally valuable information when making an employment decision.

-Online index background checks are great for a quick snapshot.
-However, they are not as accurate as a hand search.
-For example, if a case was filed very recently, a researcher could “miss” the record if the index has not been recently updated to include the case information.
+Online index background checks are great for a quick snapshot; however, they are not nearly as accurate as hand searches.
+For example, if a case was filed very recently, a researcher could “miss” the record if the index has not been updated recently to include the case information.

-Hand searches remain the best tool for locating detailed case information: sentencing information, probation violations, fines and court-ordered restitution, diversion programs, etc. Hand searches are more time-consuming and as a result, more expensive because a court researcher is physically conducting the search at the court per your instructions.
+Hand searches remain the best tool for locating detailed case information such as sentencing information, probation violations, fines and court-ordered restitution, diversion programs, etc. Hand searches are more time-consuming and expensive because a court researcher is physically conducting the search at the court per your instructions.